Tour ID: 10001095

 Our professional tour guides show you the real outback they love and enjoy so much.

-We collect you from outside your Alice Springs accommodation at approximately 6am and head to our first stop at Erldunda (home of the Emu) for a light breakfast.
+We collect you from outside your Alice Springs accommodation at approximately 6am and head to our first stop at Erldunda (home of the Emu) for a buffet breakfast.

 We travel to Kata Tjuta (Olgas) for the first walk of the day into Walpa Gorge.
 Embrace the domes of Kata-Tjuta on your first walk of the day, while taking in the views of the open plains on the return walk.